sabuhiteymurov/expo-location-repro/README.md

 - On iOS
 - On Expo SDK 52
-- On the first background permission request after app install
+- On the first always-in-use permission request after requesting when-in-use permission

 ## Steps to Reproduce